Rufius/KittyApp/README.md

 Here I used in-memory static collection of users with the one predefined user (username="james007", password="CasinoRoyale").

+The current authentication model is Basic Authentication.

 External dependencies are three Nuget packages:

 - Swashbuckle.AspNetCore - Swagger to automatically generate API documentation and facilitate debugging
 - Newtonsoft.Json- to JSON serialize error messages
 - System.Drawing.Common - to manipulate and transform images

+Further extensions planned:
+- add more authentication types
+- implement logger (it is presented currenctly as dumb object)
+- UI front-end (considering using Angular)
+- use real db (relational or no sql)
+- add new features (another types of photos, change color scheme etc.)